PamixSun/pamixsun.github.io/_posts/2015-8-31-roc-analysis-tool-with-delongs-method.markdown

 *Algorithm 2: Improved DeLong’s Algorithm*

-With the *midrank* function, now we are ready to implement the fast version of DeLong's algorithm, which is showed below as algorithm 2.
-In this function, the input argument, namely, $samples$, is a struct in MATLAB consisted of two elements:
+With the **midrank** function, now we are ready to implement the fast version of DeLong's algorithm, which is showed below as algorithm 2.
+In this function, the input argument, namely, *samples*, is a struct in MATLAB consisted of two elements:

-- $spsizes$ is a $2 * 1$ vector, which represent the sizes of two samples, namely, $X$ and $Y$, and can be denoted by $m$ and $n$, respectively.
+- *spsizes* is a *2 * 1* vector, which represent the sizes of two samples, namely, *X* and *Y*, and can be denoted by *m* and *n*, respectively.
-- $ratings$ is a $K * N$ matrix, where each row represents the ratings of one experiments.
-Note that $N$ must be equal to the sum of $m$ and $n$, and its first $m$ elements is the ratings corresponding to $X$, while the last $n$ corresonding to $Y$.
+- *ratings* is a *K * N* matrix, where each row represents the ratings of one experiments.
+Note that *N* must be equal to the sum of *m* and *n*, and its first *m* elements is the ratings corresponding to *X*, while the last *n* corresonding to *Y*.

-The output
+There are two outputs, *aucs* denotes the AUCs corresponding to each row of the *ratings*, while *delongcov* is the covariance matrix.

     function [aucs, delongcov] = fastDeLong(samples)